-Warning: Reformatting a hard drive will completely erase all files.
-To begin, ensure that all wanted files are backed up or stored someplace else, such as on a personal computer, in an email account, or on a cloud drive.
+Warning: Reformatting an external drive will completely erase all the files on the drive.
+Before you begin, you should make sure that all your files on your drive are backed up or stored someplace else, such as on your personal computer, in an email account, or on a cloud drive.
 The library is not responsible for any files lost during the reformatting process.

 Canon EOS Rebel T4i camera:

 The MBox is a device for digital recording that provides two audio inputs and mixing capabilities.

 Green Screen with Final Cut Pro:

 - GarageBand: Basic Editing tutorial from Berkeley Advanced Media Institute

 - To clean up audio a bit in GarageBand, try the following steps in the Edit menu effects:

 - Increase Noise Gate to cut out low-level noises.
 If you increase it too much, it can potentially cut out softer vocals.

 - Speech Enhancer can also help reduce noise.
 Set it to Manual and then you can slide the Reduce Noise button between Quiet Noise and Loud Noise.

 - Visual EQ set to Vocals Soft Background helps cut out and soften background noises.